 The star attraction of the White Mountains’ Presidential Range, 6,288-foot Mt.
 Washington stands head and shoulders above every other peak in New England.
 East of the Mississippi, only Mt.
 Mitchell and Mt.
 Craig in North Carolina’s Blue Ridge and Clingman’s Dome in Tennessee’s Great Smokies are taller.
 Despite its natural defenses—such as notoriously fierce storms that arise without warning—Mt.
 Washington is accessible to an almost unfortunate degree.
-The Mount Washington Auto Road (603/466-3988, May-mid-Oct. daily, weather permitting, $28 car and driver, $8 each additional adult) was first opened for carriages in 1861, earning it the nickname “America’s Oldest Man-Made Tourist Attraction.”
+The Mount Washington Auto Road (603/466-3988, daily May-mid-Oct., weather permitting, $29 car and driver, $9 each additional adult) was first opened for carriages in 1861, earning it the nickname “America’s Oldest Man-Made Tourist Attraction.”
 It still switchbacks up the eastern side, climbing some 4,700 feet in barely eight miles.
 A marvel of engineering, construction, and maintenance, the Mount Washington Auto Road offers a great variety of impressions of the mountain and wonderful views from almost every turn.